Wilddiary/maven-base-starter/README.md

 7. Enforces JDK and maven versions.
 8. On-demand dependency upgrade reports

+Includes GPG build plugin for signing the build artifacts.
+If you desire the artifacts should be signed then you need to configure GPG on your environment.
+Else, you can skip the signing process by setting the gpg.skip property to true either in your pom.xml or by passing it as a system property to maven.

 ### Usage ###
 Just use it as a parent pom by inheriting it in your project pom.
 Inherited projects will have the standard build experience with all quality gates defined by this project.